Red Sox stripped of pick, Cora banned in sign stealing scams - WHIZ News

 NEW YORK (AP) — The Boston Red Sox escaped major penalties in Major League Baseball’s cheating investigation on Wednesday, with Commissioner Rob Manfred concluding that the 2018 World Series champions’ sign-stealing efforts were less egregious than the Astros’ when they won it all the previous season.

-The Red Sox upgraded the status of Ron Roenicke, who was named the Red Sox interim manager pending the outcome of the investigation.
+The Red Sox upgraded the status of Ron Roenicke, who had been the interim manager pending the outcome of the investigation.

 “That interim tag is removed,” Chief Baseball Officer Chaim Bloom said.
 “Ron is now our manager.”